-In 2010 when Pakistan was covered by historic floods, we got $1 million on the ground through local groups in less than 3 days.
+In 2010 when Pakistan was covered by historic floods, we raised $1 million in days and got it on the ground through local groups in record time.

 When a huge earthquake left Haiti in ruins, thousands of us contributed more than $1.3 million for relief and recovery -- directing the funds to outstanding local groups for life-saving food kits, shelter and medicine.

 Following the terrible earthquake in Nepal in 2015, Avaaz partnered with over a dozen of the best local relief efforts.
 The shelter, food, and medical supplies that our community funded were often the first to reach devastated villages.

 We are extremely grateful to Avaaz for providing support within just 72 hours of the earthquake taking place.
 As a result, 80,000 people were able to live with enhanced protection from the monsoon rains.
 You saved lives at an incredibly difficult time for this country.

 Millions of Brazilian Avaazers have been a powerful and inspirational force in the fight against rampant corruption in their country.
 Le Monde has called the results "spectacular political & moral victory for civil society".Read more